joshingram/EventTracker/README.md

 # Event Tracker Project

 ## Description:
-This is a backend only for an application that allows a user to track each trip/trail they take with their 4x4 vehicle.
+This is an application that allows a user to track each trip/trail they take with their 4x4 vehicle.
 Users can:
 - view lists of all trails
 - view a specific trail
 - create a trail